kimolas/mathpdf/README.md

-# Textbook Margin Enhancer (100% Vibe-coded by Gemini 3 Pro)
+# Math PDF Tablet Enhancer (100% Vibe-coded by Gemini 3 Pro)

-A client-side web application that processes PDF textbooks to add wide margins for note-taking.
+A client-side web application that processes PDFs to add wide margins for note-taking.
 It utilizes PDFium via WebAssembly (WASM) to modify PDF structures directly in the browser, ensuring user privacy by keeping all data local.

 ## Features